codemix/restyii/README.md

 * __Events__

-Importantly, Resources, Actions, Views and Events all __descrbe__ themselves.
+Importantly, Resources, Actions, Views and Events all __describe__ themselves.
 This allows the RAVE application to be self-documenting.